5-1-1 Capturing a Single Subject from Among Moving Subjects (Method A)

 Tracking subjects that move significantly, such as in sports

-When [Whole area tracking Servo AF] is set to [Enable], tracking begins from the set AF frame.
+When [Whole area tracking Servo AF] is set to [On], tracking begins from the set AF frame.
 To capture a single person from among many, a comparatively small AF frame setting such as 1-point AF is better for specifying subjects.

 Adjusting the Flexible Zone AF frame size is also effective.
 Make adjustments according to the subject size, how much they move and the direction they move in, and their relation to obstacles.